Causal Spillover Effects Using Instrumental Variables: Identification Under One-sided Noncompliance

-Combined with Proposition \ref{prop:comp_distr}, the above result shows which local average potential outcomes can be identified by exploiting variation in the observed treatment status and assignments $(D_{ig},D_{jg},Z_{ig},Z_{jg})$.
-This idea was proposed by \citet{Imbens-Rubin_1997_ReStud} in a setting without spillovers.
+Combined with Proposition \ref{prop:comp_distr}, the above result shows which local average potential outcomes can be identified by exploiting variation in the observed treatment status and instruments $(D_{ig},D_{jg},Z_{ig},Z_{jg})$.
+Proposition \ref{prop:lapo_osnc} has the following implication.